-The Draft Plan was provided to the Town and Borough on May 10, 2019 for review and • distribution to the public, and local, regional and state stakeholders.
+The Draft Plan was provided to the Town and Borough on May 10, 2019 for review and distribution to the public, and local, regional and state stakeholders.
 The Town and Borough provided input to the planning consultant on May 29, 2019.
 A Revised Draft Plan was provided to the Town and Borough on June 5, 2019.
 The Town and Borough posted the Draft Plan on the Town and Borough websites on June 6, 2019 for public review and input.
 A public meeting was held on June 19, 2019 at Old Saybrook Town Hall to: 1) present the Draft Plan and 2) solicit input and feedback on the Draft Plan from the public.
-Based on feedback provided at the public meeting and received from the public online, the Draft Plan was revised on ADD MONTH XX, 2019.
-The Town and Borough then submitted the Draft Plan Update to the Connecticut Department of Emergency Management Agency and Homeland Security (DEMHS) and the Federal Emergency Management Agency (FEMA) for review.
-Upon receiving conditional approval of the plan by FEMA, the plan was presented and approved by the Old Saybrook Board of Selectmen on ADD MONTH XX, 2019 and Fenwick Board of Warden & Burgesses on ADD MONTH XX, 2019.
+Based on feedback provided at the public meeting and received from the public online, the Town and Borough revised Hazard Mitigation Plan (HMP) Update.

+The Town and Borough submitted the HMP Update to the Connecticut Department of Emergency Management Agency and Homeland Security (DEMHS) and the Federal Emergency Management Agency (FEMA) for review.
+The Town and Borough received a revisions request from DEMHS on August 12, 2019 and provided a revised HMP Update to DEMHS addressing the requested revisions on August 13, 2019.
+Upon receiving conditional approval of the HMP Update by FEMA, the Plan Update was presented and approved by the Old Saybrook Board of Selectmen on September 25.
+2019 and Fenwick Board of Warden & Burgesses on November 4, 2019.
 A copy of both plan adoption letters are included in the front of this plan.
+FEMA approved the Plan Update effective October 2, 2019 through October 1, 2024.